trentlarson/endorser-docs/src/server.rst

       * Note that the handle ID can be used as an editing mechanism: whenever a claim has an ``identifier`` property, the handle ID can be used to retrieve the latest version with that identifier.

   * All data (including source claims) are filtered such that fields with DIDs are hidden if the originator has not allowed visibility.

+  * There are a few types of identifiers.

+    * An ``identifier`` is a global identifier put on a claim by the client; you'll see in in may examples on other pages, eg. `a Give in transactions <transactions.html#id4>`_.
+It is optional; if not supplied, the ``handleId`` is typically useful as a global ID for the claim.
+But in this server the ``identifier`` is only used on inputs; subsequent references should be explicit identifiers like ``handleId`` or ``lastClaimId``.

+    * A ``handleId`` is created for all claims, a global reference to the claim; it may have been assigned by the client if a global ``identifier`` was included with the claim.
+The ``handleId`` is meant to be persistent across changes, so if the originator needs to update a previous claim then the later, editing claim will share the same ``handleId`` and will be considered the most correct version.

+    * A ``lastClaimId`` is used for an edit of a previous claim.
+It is typically not global: since it references a previous claim in this chain, it can be a local identifier (and thus the ``jwtId`` is typically for it).
+That claim will be assigned the same ``handleId`` as the claim it is editing.
+(It is important to have this direct reference and not just a ``handleId`` because the submitter is then clear on exactly which claim was last seen; when there are multiple agents who can edit then this provides certainty on which was the last edit seen by the submitter.
+So this is preferred on inputs because it is more accurate.)

+    * A ``jwtId`` is an internal DB ID for every claim submitted.
+It is often used for the ``lastClaimId``.

 * The server maintains control of visibility for users via the `network <https://test.endorser.ch:8000/api-docs/#/network>`_ endpoints.